lyoshenka/grinfit/_posts/2012-06-25-10-burpees-a-minute.md

 ---
-title: "10 Burpees a Minute"
+title: 10 Burpees a Minute
+tags: []
 ---

 Do 10 burpees every minute on the minute.
 If you finish early, rest until the next minute starts.
 Stop when you can't finish 10 in the minute.